vuejs/docs/src/api/application-api.md

 # Application API

-In Vue 3, global APIs that globally mutate Vue's behavior are now moved to application instances created by the new `createApp` method, and their effects are now scoped to that application instance only:
+In Vue 3, APIs that globally mutate Vue's behavior are now moved to application instances created by the new `createApp` method.
+In addition, their effects are now scoped to that specific application's instance:

 ```js
 import { createApp } from 'vue'